 3. South Eastern Sicily

-The south-eastern part of Sicily is also known as the Sicilian Baroque area: it is here that Ragusa, Noto, Scicli, and Modica are found.
-This area is full of World Heritage Sites.
-Each city and town tells the important story of this part of Sicily, with the beautiful Ragusa and its classic architecture but also the Marina di Ragusa with its enchanting beaches.
-Without forgetting Modica with its world-famous chocolate and its houses carved into the rock.
-Do not miss a visit to the Oasis of Vendicari and to Marzameni, a seaside village no longer unknown but delicious, also famous for its typical “tonnara”.
+The southeastern part of Sicily is renowned as the Sicilian Baroque area and is home to several World Heritage Sites, including Ragusa, Noto, Scicli, and Modica.
+Each city and town has a unique story to tell, with Ragusa featuring classical architecture and Marina di Ragusa boasting enchanting beaches.
+Modica is famous for its world-renowned chocolate and houses carved into the rock.
+While visiting, don’t miss the Oasis of Vendicari and the charming seaside village of Marzameni, also known for its typical “tonnara”.

 4. Riviera di Ulisse – Lazio

 The Riviera di Ulisse, located in the Lazio region, stretches between Gaeta and Sperlonga and offers a unique and breathtaking landscape.
 Visitors can admire the stunning white beaches with crystal clear waters, surrounded by rocks and cliffs, dunes, natural parks, and olive groves.
 Among the cities in this area, Gaeta stands out as a true gem, with its impressive Montagna Spaccata (split mountain) that leaves visitors in awe.
 San Felice Circeo and Sperlonga are also worth a visit, both awarded the prestigious Blue Flag for many years.
 While visiting the Riviera di Ulisse, savor the local culinary specialties, including the renowned black olives from Gaeta and tiella.